Rüstem Pasha: The death of Şehzade Mustafa

-Later Hurrem and Rüstem conspired against the ambitious crown prince Şehzade Mustafa, the son of Süleyman by Mahidevran Sultan, in favour of Şehzade Mehmed, his son by Hürrem.
+Later Hurrem and Rüstem conspired against the ambitious crown prince Şehzade Mustafa (Süleyman's son by Mahidevran Hatun) in favour of Şehzade Mehmed (Süleyman's son by Hürrem).
 Mustafa made the mistake of frequently receiving foreign ambassadors and Ottoman commanders without his father's knowledge, and was regarded by them as an important ally against Süleyman.
 The Austrian ambassador Ghiselin de Busbecq (visiting Mustafa before Süleyman), informed his ruler: "Mustafa will be an excellent sultan, receptive and open to talks."
 And the Papal ambassador Navagero said: "Mustafa lives with his mother.
 She says that people adore him."
 Understanding the danger of the situation, Süleyman remembered how his father Selim I had dethroned his grandfather Bayezid II (who was killed only a month after his abdication in 1512).
 Officers loyal to the sultan warned him that a part of the army was getting ready to put Mustafa on the throne.
 In 1552, while preparing a campaign against Persia, Süleyman appointed Rüstem Serasker (commander-in-chief) of the campaign.
-But soldiers assembled in the military camp in Karaman (in Central Anatolia), rejected the appointment and insisted that Rüstem should be replaced by Mustafa (as admiral of the Ottoman fleet during the Tripolis siege Rüstem's brother Sinan Pasha faced much the same problem although he still won many victories before his death in 1553).
+But soldiers assembled in the military camp in Karaman (in Central Anatolia), rejected the appointment and insisted that Rüstem should be replaced by Mustafa (Rüstem's brother, Sinan Pasha, as admiral of the Ottoman fleet during the Tripolis siege, faced much the same problem although he still won many victories before his death in 1553).

-The intrigue continued.
-Mustafa's often-cited correspondence with the Safavids signed 'Sultan Mustafa' (and kept today in the archives) may or may not have been relevant.
-It might have been authentic; it might have been a Safavid or a Hürrem-Rüstem deception, or it might have been Süleyman's attempt to calm down public opinion after Mustafa's death.
+The intrigue continued with Mustafa's often-cited correspondence with the Safavids being signed 'Sultan Mustafa' (still available today in the archives), which may or may not have been relevant.
+The correspondence might have been authentic; or, it might have been a Safavid or a Hürrem-Rüstem deception; or, it might have been Süleyman's attempt to calm down public opinion after Mustafa's death.
 Various reports describe Mustafa's death in the Ereğli valley.
 According to one, Rüstem Pasha asked Mustafa to join his father's army and at the same time warned Süleyman that Mustafa was coming to kill him.
 According to another, it was Süleyman himself who summoned his son to Ereğli, and Mustafa came, "confident that the army would protect him".